exercism/configlet/README.md

   -u, --update                    Prompt to write formatted files -y, --yes                       Auto-confirm the prompt from --update

+Options for generate:
+  -e, --exercise <slug>           Only operate on this exercise -u, --update                    Prompt to write generated files -y, --yes                       Auto-confirm the prompt from --update

 Options for info:
   -o, --offline                   Do not update the cached 'problem-specifications' data